xiaoyu2006/xiaoyu2006.github.io/_posts/2023-02-09-an-introduction-to-lambda-calculus.markdown

 ## Further Reading

-Lambda Calculus is a simple yet powerful system and there's still a lot to learn.
+You should have a rough understanding of Lambda Calculus now.
+It is a simple yet powerful system and there's still a lot to learn.
 You can:

 - Try to create more arithmetic operations using the lambda system.
 - Check out [Wikipedia](https://en.wikipedia.org/wiki/Lambda_calculus) for a more systematic and formal introduction.